aobo-y/uva-os/HW2/README.md

 Every worker thread has a unique identity `idx` from `1` to `N/2`.
 It is used to assign the initial number indexes, `idx_1` and `idx_2`, of the vector.
 After each comparison, the thread writes the larger number  back into `idx_1` of the same vector.
 Then the thread multiply the number indexes by two to compare the largest number of a wider range.
 For example, in the first first iteration, thread 0 shall compare the number at index 0 and 1, and write the larger number back to 0, while thread 1 shall writes the larger number of index 2 and 3 back to 2.
 Then in the second iteration, thread 0 shall compare number at 0 and 2, which stands for the largest number in range 0-1 and 2-3, and write the larger one to 0 as well.
 After the entire vector is covered by thread 0, the largest number should be at index 0.

+## Results

+The program fulfills the requirements.
+In addition, it supports decimal input and arbitrary number of inputs without the restrain of power-of-two.
+Invalid input is also handled.